Seren-Hughes/boops-and-snoots-rescue/README.md

 ## Colour Scheme
 The website’s colour scheme was carefully selected using [Coolors](https://coolors.co/) to create a welcoming, engaging, and user-friendly experience.
 A combination of calm blues, warm highlights, and a clean neutral background aligns with *Boops & Snoots Rescue’s* branding, reinforcing trust, positivity, and approachability.

-- Primary Colour – Dark Blue (#2D4A5B): Used for text and headings, this deep blue conveys trust and stability.
+- **Primary Colour – Dark Blue (#2D4A5B):** Used for text and headings, this deep blue conveys trust and stability.
-- Secondary Colour – Light Blue (#365B78): Featured in the navigation bar and logo, ensuring brand consistency.
+- **Secondary Colour – Light Blue (#365B78):** Featured in the navigation bar and logo, ensuring brand consistency.
-- Primary Highlight – Orange (#E4810B): A bold, warm color used for call-to-action elements, drawing attention and encouraging interaction.
+- **Primary Highlight – Orange (#E4810B):** A bold, warm and energetic colour used for call-to-action elements, drawing attention and encouraging interaction.
-- Secondary Highlight – Yellow (#FBC037): Used for hover effects and subtle separators, adding energy and vibrancy.
+- **Secondary Highlight – Yellow (#FBC037):** A cheerful, uplifting color used for hover effects and subtle separators.
-- Accent Colour – Light Yellow (#FFD978): Enhances decorative elements, softening the design while keeping it cheerful.
+- **Accent Colour – Light Yellow (#FFD978):** Enhances decorative elements, softening the design while keeping it cheerful.
-- Neutral Background – Light Grey (#F1EFE8A5): Applied to the application and contact forms, providing a subtle contrast while maintaining readability.
+- **Neutral Background – Light Grey (#F1EFE8A5):** Applied to the application and contact forms, ensuring readability while maintaining a light, friendly feel.

 Additionally, white space (#FFFFFF) plays a key role in the design, keeping the interface clean, modern, and easy to navigate.
 The balance of blues, warm tones, and neutral shades creates a professional yet friendly aesthetic that reflects the mission of Boops & Snoots Rescue.

 ### Accessibility Considerations
-Ensuring strong color contrast for readability was a priority.
-Before development, the color choices were tested using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to confirm compliance with WCAG (Web Content Accessibility Guidelines).
+Ensuring strong colour contrast for readability was a priority.
+Before development, the colour choices were tested using the [WebAIM Contrast Checker](https://webaim.org/resources/contrastchecker/) to confirm compliance with WCAG (Web Content Accessibility Guidelines).
 The goal was to maintain high contrast ratios for text elements, particularly for call-to-action buttons and important information, ensuring the site is accessible to users with visual impairments or colour blindness.

 ![Colour Pallette](assets/media/colour-pallette.png)